Interior of a hipster room, displaying modern decor and design elements.

 Who Should Choose An Adjustable-Rate Loan?

-In general, the home buyers who save the most by choosing an ARM are those who plan to either move or refinance by the end of their introductory period.
+Home buyers who generally save the most with an ARM are planning to move or refinance before the adjustment period.
 An ARM can also be a good choice if market interest rates are particularly high when you want to buy.

 Conventional Loans

-A conventional loan is simply a mortgage loan offered by a private lender, without the incentive of government backing.
+A conventional loan is simply a mortgage loan offered by a private lender without government backing.
 These types of home loans generally have stricter requirements for borrowers than government-backed mortgages.

 How Do Conventional Mortgages Work?

-Many home shoppers believe that they need at least a 20% down payment to buy a home with a conventional loan.
-This isn't true.
-It's possible to get a conventional mortgage with as little as 3% down.
-People sometimes confuse the idea that 20% is the optimal down payment with the 20%-down-to-avoid-PMI requirement.
+Many home buyers believe that they need at least a 20% down payment to buy a home with a conventional loan.
+It’s possible to get a conventional mortgage with as little as 3% down.

 Who Should Choose A Conventional Loan?

-Conventional loans can be a good option for home buyers who meet the stricter financial requirements.
-Conventional loans tend to have lower interest rates than FHA loans, so it can be a good way to save money on interest if you qualify.
+Conventional loans can be a good option for home buyers who meet stricter financial requirements.
+They can have lower interest rates than other popular options like FHA loans.
+If you qualify, a conventional loan could save you money.

 FHA Loan